Shadowen/ImageSegmentation/supervised_vertices/README.md

 # 2 March 2017
-- Working policy gradients implementation (on CartPole-v1) ~~- Investigate why NaNs appear in the optimizer when changing TD-target to TD-error..?~~ Fixed - should just use softmax_cross_entropy_with_logits function which gets rid of singularities in the softmax
+- Working policy gradients implementation (on CartPole-v1)
+- ~~Investigate why NaNs appear in the optimizer when changing TD-target to TD-error..?~~ Fixed - should just use softmax_cross_entropy_with_logits function which gets rid of singularities in the softmax

 # 5 March 2017
-~~- Move the learning into the episode loop~~
+- ~~Move the learning into the episode loop~~

 # 10 March 2017